dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Normal forms will not work on Jekyll blog or Github pages website.
 You have to use something that works for a static website.
 I have given a simple solution for such problems.
 {: .intro}

 When I moved one of my blogs from WordPress to Jekyll, I faced a big problem.
 How to add a form to Jekyll website which is static?!
-The backbone of a forms is the ```php``` code which takes in the data and sends it to respective email address.
+The backbone of forms is the ```php``` code which takes the data and sends it to the respective email address.
 {: .clear}

 <div id="toc" class="clear"></div>